morganthomas/winning-arguments/winning-arguments.md

 The reader should be able to translate statements from English into first-order logic.
 Perhaps it is evident to the reader how to do this from what has been said.
 The reader is encouraged to find English sentences and translate them into first-order logic, and to try to discover the limits of what first-order logic to express.

-The reader is encouraged not to conclude that first-order logic can't express something just because the reader can't figure out how to express it. [philosophy.stackexchange.com](http://philosophy.stackexchange.com/questions/tagged/logic) is one place to ask questions and find answers to already answered questions about this kind of topic, questions like "how can this statement be translated into first-order logic?"
+The reader is encouraged not to conclude that first-order logic can't express something just because the reader can't quickly figure out how to express it. [philosophy.stackexchange.com](http://philosophy.stackexchange.com/questions/tagged/logic) is one place to ask questions and find answers to already answered questions about this kind of topic, questions like "how can this statement be translated into first-order logic?"
 Some statements may lack any wholly satisfactory translation into first-order logic.

 TODO: Exercises